kanlanc/OpenZoning/README.md

 multifamily housing within one half-mile of a transit stop.
 The law specifies the minimum number of multifamily units each community must allow, based on its type of MBTA service and its existing number of housing units.
-Our data allow us to analyse how much the resulting changes could increase housing supply and regional accessibility.
+Our data allow us to analyse how much the changes resulting from this and similar laws could increase housing supply and regional spatial accessibility.

 2. *Small-scale housing:* This dataset would allow for the development of an interactive web-based application that would allow developers to identify